Network lab with User Mode Linux

 The script used to setup this lab can be adapted to setup other labs with little effort.
 Please, note that it depends on the configuration of your environment.
 However, the whole lab is contained in a single directory and is very small.
 You can email it to your friends or publish it on GitHub.

-It can also be extended to support Dynagen to include some Cisco equipments in your lab (for example, to experiment with VRF or MPLS).
+It can also be extended to support Dynagen to include some Cisco devices in your lab (for example, to experiment with VRF or MPLS).